Michael Belkin (ophthalmologist): Career

 As a Lieutenant Colonel in the Israel Defense Forces Medical Corps, Belkin served as head of the Research, Development and Non-Conventional Warfare Medicine department for three years.
 During that time, he developed military goggles to protect the eyes of soldiers.
 He also publicized the threat of laser radiation to the eye and endeavored to develop treatment for laser-induced eye injuries.

 Previously, he served as deputy commander of the medical battalion in General Ariel Sharon's armored division, and later as its commander during the 1973 Yom Kippur war.
 He was one of the first physicians to cross the Suez Canal in the Israeli counter attack.

 Professor Belkin is named as the inventor or co-inventor of over 40 patents and is the author of over 500 scientific publications.

 He held the Sidney A. Fox Chair of Ophthalmology at Tel-Aviv University and, since 2006, has been a Senior Scientific Advisor to the Singapore Eye Research Institute.

 Professor Belkin founded Belkin Vision in 2013 and served as the company's Chief Medical Officer until it was acquired by Alcon.
 He serves on the boards and scientific advisory boards of various companies engaged in developing novel ophthalmic technologies.

-Professor Belkin was born in Tel Aviv in 1941.
-His father, Yerachmiel, was a high ranking military and public official, his elder brother, Uzi, was one of the original settlers of Kibbutz Nahal Oz, and his younger brother, Shimshon, is professor emeritus of Microbiology at the Hebrew University of Jerusalem.
+During the 2026 Asia-Pacific Glaucoma Congress Professor Belkin received the glaucoma community's APGS awards from Prof. Wong, Head of Glaucoma at the Singapore National Eye Centre.
+The following day, he was awarded the Singapore National Eye Centre (SNEC) International Gold Medal, SNEC's highest international honor, presented by Prof. Mehta, Chairman of the Singapore Eye Research Institute, in recognition of his contributions to advancing ophthalmology worldwide.